Graham's 61-footer at the buzzer leads Pelicans past Thunder

 TIP-INS

-Pelicans: Turned the ball over six times in the first quarter. … Ingram scored 10 points in the second quarter. … Made just 24 of 36 free throws.
+Pelicans: Turned the ball over six times in the first quarter. … Ingram scored 10 points in the second quarter. … Graham made 5 of 14 shots overall but 5 of 10 3-pointers.

 Thunder: Guard Lu Dort sat out with a sprained left ankle. … Shot just one free throw in the first half. … Rookie guard Tre Mann fouled out after a Thunder coaches’ challenge took a foul away from Gilgeous-Alexander and transferred it to him.
 Mann scored nine points in 23 minutes.